 I believe that a lightweight approach to software architecture is pivotal to successfully delivering software, and that it can complement agile approaches rather than compete against them.
 After all, a good architecture enables agility and this doesn't happen by magic.

 In a nutshell, my lightweight approach to software architecture includes doing "just enough" up front design to understand the significant structural elements of the software, some lightweight sketches to communicate that vision to the team and ensuring that the highest priority risks are identified and mitigated.
 I use a technique that I call Risk-storming as a visual and collaborative way to identify those risks.
 The code doesn't tell the whole story, so I deliver a lightweight software guidebook as supplementary documentation.
 The video of my "Software Architecture & the balance with agility" talk from the "Software Architect 2013" conference provides a good overview of my approach to software architecture, while my "Simple sketches for diagramming your software architecture" article summarises my "C4 model" for describing, visualising and communicating software architecture.

-I've spoken at events, or have clients in, the following countries.
+I've spoken at events and/or have clients in the following countries.